-On January 10, 2014, the Liberty note with a total remaining balance of \$542,294 was further amended wherein the Initial Due Date was extended to March 10, 2014; provided, however, that if the Company makes prepayments in the aggregate amount of \$250,000 prior to the Initial Due Date, then the due date for the remainder of the principal amount of and accrued interest on the consolidation note shall be extended until May 2, 2014.
+On May 8, 2014, the Liberty note with a total remaining balance of \$542,294 was further amended wherein the maturity date was extended to July 11, 2014 (the "Initial Due Date"); provided, however, that if the Company makes prepayments in the aggregate amount of \$250,000 prior to the Initial Due Date, then the due date for the remainder of the principal amount of and accrued interest on the consolidation note shall be extended until August 29, 2014.
+The note bears interest at a floating rate equal to the one-month term LIBOR rate, plus an additional 3%.